 The afternoon conference was started by a talk by Dr Mike Leggett who spoke about his research on the Hartwell Synod.
 The Synod had been centered around Dr Lee’s observatory at Hartwell House.
 But it extended out to several local observatories which were established in a very small area of the country.
 The synod included many experienced astronomers such as James Glaisher, Norman Pogson and William R. Birt.
 Mike has done a large amount of research about the members of the synod and was a wealth of information on the subject.

 There were the usual refreshments provided and opportunity for the members and guests to mingle during the afternoon break.
 Also held was a sale of several duplicate library books.
 This sale was well received and a total of £390 was taken at the door by the end of the day.

 After the afternoon break the final speaker of the day was Dr Allan Chapman.
 Allan is one of the societies honorary presidents and regular speaker at the AGM.
 This year he spoke with his usual enthusiasm about Mary Somerville.
 Mary was a self-taught Scottish lady.
 She used correspondence and books by people such as Laplace to became one of the leading mathematicians and astronomers of her time.
 She was awarded membership of the Royal Astronomical Society before women were admitted.
 Her books were gained several awards across the world.
 They were particularly readable and went on to become best sellers during her lifetime.
 Thank you, Allan, for bringing to life this intelligent woman who was at the forefront of science in the 19th century.

 We must thank all the speakers for enjoyable and informative talks.
 Also, to Gerard our membership secretary, for the organisation of the conference.
 We look forward to seeing you all at either the Paris Observatory trip, or the spring conference which this year will be held at the Institute of Astronomy Cambridge on April 22nd 2017.

-Text and picture top left courtesy of C Kennett.
+Text and Pictures courtesy of Carolyn Kennett.